nakulsingh1410/LYDDemo/README.md

 # Architecture

-The demo employs MVVM (Model-View-ViewModel) architecture with dependency injection.
+The demo follows clean architecture principles using the MVVM (Model-View-ViewModel) pattern with dependency injection.
 Key components include:

 **1. View**